armbian/documentation/docs/irc.md

 ## :electric_plug: Connect

-If you have a desktop environment with properly installed IRC client simply put this URL into your internet browser: `irc://chat.freenode.net/armbian` (Unfortunately Markdown does not allow to create clickable irc:// links :confused:)
+If you have a desktop environment with properly installed IRC client simply put this URL into your internet browser: `irc://chat.freenode.net/armbian` (Unfortunately Markdown does not allow to create clickable irc:// links)
 Or put the data in your client manually:
-- Server: **chat.freenode.net**
+- Server: `chat.freenode.net`
-- Ports: **6697** / non-SSL: 6667
+- Ports: `6697` / non-encrypted: 6667
-- Channel: **#armbian**
+- Channel: `#armbian`

 Or simply use Freenode's webirc client: https://webchat.freenode.net/?channels=armbian